-In 1815, a group of free African-Americans in Richmond created the “Burying Ground Society for the Free People of Color” to provide a better alternative to the “Burial Ground for Negroes” in Shockoe Bottom.
+In 1815, a group of free African-Americans in Richmond created a “Burying Ground Society of the Free People of Color of the City of Richmond” to provide a better alternative to the “Burial Ground for Negroes” in Shockoe Bottom.
+It was the first such organization composed by African Americans in the state.
+The group included at least one dozen free men and nearly that many free women.
 Pooling funds, the group purchased land on Academy Hill, in the northern part of town across Bacon’s Quarter Branch, for this purpose.

-Only one year later, the city of Richmond opened two acres nearby for the burial of free blacks and slaves, at what would become known as the Potter’s field.
+Only one year later, the city of Richmond opened two acres nearby for the burial of free blacks and slaves, at what would become known as the Potter’s field (and more recently as the Shockoe Hill African Burying Ground).

 The Burying Ground Society continued with its own plans, which promised more dignity and control.
-Its site soon became known as the “Phoenix burying ground,” and later as Cedarwood.
+Its site soon became known as the “Phoenix burying ground,” and later as Cedarwood Cemetery.

 Over the next decades, several other private African American organizations joined alongside this original group, including the Union [Mechanics] Burial Society, the Methodist burial ground society, and Ebenezer.
 The assemblage of these societies marked the increasing strength and numbers of the city’s free black population, creating an admired “city of the dead.”
 There, the city’s most prosperous black residents erected gravestones for the deceased, purchasing markers from J. W. Davies and other notable carvers.
 Some of the surviving markers date back to 1827.